nxp-mcuxpresso/mcuxsdk-examples/el2go_examples/el2go_csr/el2go_csr/readme.md

 ## Running the application

 The application is designed to be controlled by SPSDK tooling.
-The configuration data is passed to the application through a predefined memory region (`el2go_csr_conf_data`), and the operation status is returned via the `el2go_spsdk_status` variable, which is mapped to a specific memory address for SPSDK to retrieve.
+The configuration data is passed to the application through the memory region (`el2go_csr_conf_data`), and the operation status is returned via the `el2go_spsdk_status` variable, which is mapped to a specific memory address for SPSDK to retrieve.

 ### CSR Generation Mode